AdaptiveCity/acp_data_strategy/README.md

 Alternatively, the location information for a sensor may be provided by the sensor metadata database (see below), via an API lookup using the sensor identifier.

+#### In-building coordinates

 In-building position information may use an alternate coordinate system (for example as x,y coordinates in meters plus a floor number).
-This information will be supported in the Platform via a `acp_location` property e.g.:
+This information will be supported in the Platform via a `acp_location` property for example (this is not a genuine system in use):

 ```
-"acp_location": { "system": "WGB", "x": "2131.33", "y": "53272.22", "z": "1"}
+"acp_location": { "system": "WGB", "x": "2131.33", "y": "53272.22", "f": "1"}
 ```
-In this case, the `system` property of the `acp_location` JSON object determines the expected other properties representing the location.
+In this case, the `system` property of the `acp_location` JSON object determines the expected other properties representing the location, in this case `x,y,f` where `x` and `y` are in meters relative to some arbitrary `0,0` and orientation, a `f` is a floor number (there is an open issue regarding vertical height, probably needing an additional `z` property, for our simple generic example).

 The sensor metadata database will include information enabling the `acp_location/system` to be translated to `acp_lat`, `acp_lng` and `acp_alt`.

+#### Object-level hierarchy

+We will use the data currently contained in the IfM BIM (Building Information Model) as a typical example of extant metadata relating to in-building assets and sensors.

+The objective is to support navigating the hierarchical model *including* real-time and historical information available from sensors, including sensors that may continually change information the BIM assumes is static (for example a robot leaner that moves around).

+The BIM system itself is likely to fall short of our requirements for rapid programmatic access to the reference data or the ability to update the information promptly and communicate those changes, nevertheless a system design approach is required that assumes some substantive building reference information remains embedded in an 'external' system.

 ### Confidence